GildedPleb/hab-guide/src/pages/support.md

 could finally bring something to the table.

-I put together a portfolio project to show off my skills, and this HAB Node and guide was the result: from the HAB Node hardware to the CSS animated introduction, and everything in between.
-I am very please with how this all turned out.
+I put together a portfolio project to show off my skills, and this HAB Node and guide was the result: hardware, DevOps, FrontEnd, and even animation in the introduction page.
+I am very please with how this all turned out, only wishing that I could have incorporated a DB to show of backend skills as well.
+Certainly, it seems that this project may be bigger than my desire to get a job, so I really can not complain.

-Though it is certainly a work in progress, I hope that for some of you, it is a net addition to the space, and pushes the conversation forward about creating nodes which can truly support the entire spectrum of peer-to-peer and distributed infrastructure in very reliable, affordable, non-relay, and non-federated ways for everyone.
+Though it is a work in progress, I hope that for some of you, a HAB Node is a net addition to the space, and pushes the conversation forward about creating nodes which can truly support the entire spectrum of peer-to-peer and distributed infrastructure in very reliable, private, affordable, non-relay, non-federated, and sovereign ways for everyone.
 Indeed, Plebs should be able to put the entire internet on our shoulders, and this is how it starts.

-By browsing this site, and hopefully being intrigued or challenged by these ideas, you have supported this project.
+By browsing this site, and hopefully being intrigued or challenged by these ideas—even if you disagree, you have helped this project be better, thank you for the support.

 Thank you!

 There is much more to come, and Bitcoin is only getting started,

+Sincerely,

 — Gilded Pleb